milossramek/translation-scripts/odtclean/README.md

 A tested procedure (using LibreOffice):
 1. Open a document
-1. Modify background of the used character styles (`Emphasis`, `Strong Emphasis`, etc), so that they are clearly visible in the text
+1. Modify background of the used character styles (`Emphasis`, `Strong Emphasis`, etc), so that they are clearly visible in the text.
+The `LOGuidesStyles.oxt` extension may help.
 1. Search for manual bold and italics (and maybe others) using the `Find & Replace` tool (`Attributes > Font Weight` or `Attributes > Font Posture`).
 Replace to the appropriate character style.
 1. Text with style "undone" by direct formatting is visible thanks to the colored background of the style.
 Change its style to `Default Character Style`.
 1. Revert the style background color to `None`.